-On this page you will find sources for materials and monetary grants for your vacant lot or garden project in New York City.
+On this page you will find sources for materials and monetary grants as well as programming opportunities for your vacant lot or garden project in New York City.
 These are resources that other folks in the 596 Acres network have found useful.
 We’re doing our best to keep this list up to date, but the best information comes from YOU.
 If you know of any funding sources that should be here, please contact us and we’ll add them.
 If any of these sources are a dead end, let us know that, too.

 Note that many grants require 501(c)(3) status or a fiscal sponsor.
 If your group or organization doesn’t have 501(c)(3) status, IOBY.org is a great local option for fiscal sponsorship for a project.
 You can find out more about getting fiscal sponsorship for your organization in the New York Lawyers for the Public Interest Community Guide.